MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-pte-merge-conflict.md

 ---
-title: Upgrading PTE that conflicts with another extension
+title: Upgrading Per-Tenant Extensions that conflicts with other extensions
 description: This article describes how to upgrade a Per-Tenant Extension that contains table or a table field that conflicts with another extension in Dynamics 365 Business Central. ms.custom: na ms.date: 03/25/2021